storyprotocol/documentation/docs/Developers/version-matrix/sdk-v13-migration-guide.md

 The function has also modified `request.terms` to be `request.licenseTermsData`, which now also takes a `licenseConfig` as described [here](https://docs.story.foundation/docs/license-config-hook#/).

+:warning: This function will now fail if you do not provide any license terms.
+For that, just use `mintAndRegisterIp` instead.

 Example:

 ```typescript TypeScript